 - Arrange for the parents/guardians of children on the bus to be contacted.

 - Contact the District’s insurance carrier as soon as possible and follow its instructions.

 - Help the bus driver complete accident report forms, including insurance forms.
-Complete ISBE’s School Bus Accident Report, www.isbe.net/funding/pdf/50-26_school_bus_accident.pdf, and forward to the Regional Superintendent immediately after any accident.
+Complete the Ill.
+State Board of Education’s School Bus Accident Report, www.isbe.net/Documents/50-26_school_bus_accident.pdf and forward to the Regional Superintendent immediately after any accident.

 - Obtain any accident reports completed by third parties, including police reports.